Nicolas Namoradze

 Namoradze is also involved in new directions in performance and audience engagement, informed by his background in music-related fields in the cognitive sciences.
 His doctoral thesis at the CUNY Graduate Center developed mathematical models for aspects of musical perception, winning the Barry Brook Award for dissertation of the year.
 It is now published by Springer as the book “Ligeti’s Macroharmonies” in the Computational Music Science series.
 He furthered this work through a postgraduate degree at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London, where his research interests included new perspectives on musical performance.
 Namoradze presents recital formats that reimagine the concert experience through a range of innovative projects, including lecture-recitals with a focus on deep listening, immersive multimedia performances, and interdisciplinary collaborations with scientific research.
 Namoradze is also the creator of IDAGIO Mindfulness – a digital platform exploring intersections between music and the cognitive sciences – on IDAGIO, the world’s leading classical music streaming app.

-Namoradze was born in Tbilisi, Georgia in 1992 and grew up in Budapest, Hungary.
-After completing his undergraduate studies in Budapest, Vienna and Florence, he moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center, holding the Graduate Center Fellowship.
-His teachers and mentors have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, András Schiff and Eliso Virsaladze in piano, and John Corigliano in composition.
-After serving on the faculty of Queens College, where he taught chamber music, composition and music history, he now teaches piano and chamber music on the faculty of the CUNY Graduate Center and deputizes at The Juilliard School.
+Born in Tbilisi, Georgia and raised in Budapest, Namoradze studied in Budapest, Vienna, Florence, New York and London with mentors including Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, András Schiff and Eliso Virsaladze in piano, and John Corigliano in composition.
+He now serves on the faculty of the CUNY Graduate Center and deputizes at The Juilliard School.

 Promoters please note: We update our biographies regularly and ask that they are not altered without permission.
 For updated versions, please e-mail: Isabella Hopkins